vasilakisfil/Introspected-REST/README.md

 Specifically, the document specifies semantics to describe the API itself (like author, documentation link etc) along with its resources.
-For each resource, the document can provide a link for the client to access it directly (instead of figuring out the link using REST state trantitions) and more information, mostly hints, like permitted methods, media types etc.
+For each resource, the document can provide a link for the client to access it directly (instead of figuring out the link using REST state transitions) and more information, mostly hints, like permitted methods, media types etc.

 _It should be noted that JSON Home it's one of the few specifications along with [RFC 7807 (Problem Details for HTTP APIs)](https://tools.ietf.org/html/rfc7807)